 AMAZE YOUR FRIENDS-AND PLAY LIKE A CHAMP!
-New imported Karada System will add power to your drives, improve your coordination, put smoothness into every stroke, give you vital stamina-and turn you into a regular winner!
+New imported Karada System will add power to your drives, improve your coordination, put smoothness into every stroke give you vital stamina-and turn you into a regular winner!
 You can master Karada's simple secret in a few minutes a day-and it will revolutionize your game OR MONEY BACK!
 Only \$6.95 complete.
-Order it today from: World Trade, Drawer 190, Evergreen, Colorado 80439...and be a winner!
+Order it today from: World Trade, \$6.95 complete.
+Order it today from: World Tra er 190, Evergreen, Colorado 80439....and be a wing

-Kolor-Bak FORAY HAIR
+Kolor-Bak

 Apply Kolor-Bak Pomade as you would any ordinary hair groom.
-Watch grayness be replaced by youthful, natural-looking color-and so GRADUALLY that your best friends will never notice the change.
-Excellent for both men and women.
-4 oz.
-Jar\$2.50 the death of Past Grand Esteemed Leading Knight-

-Leading Knight- Judge John P. Hartigan-who died Aug.
+Watch gray-ness be replaced by youthful, natural-looking color-and so GRADUALLY that your best friends will never notice the change.
+Excellent for both men and both men and\$2.50 4 oz.
+Jar the death of Past Grand Esteemed Leading Knight-Judge John P. Hartigan-who died Aug.
 10, 1968, at the age of 80.